florisbechger/nixos/flakes/README.md

 # FLAKES

-Read the flakes.txt to install a complete virtual server in KVM (a virtual libvirtd/qemu environment) or on physical hardware.
+!Create a remote server on KVM

+0) Spin up a minimal NixOS VM and copy its IP address

-1) To sepearate Flakes from your main Deploy (inside /etc/nixos) you need to create a local folder in your Home directory:
+1) To sepearate Flakes from your Host (inside /etc/nixos) you need to create a local folder in your Home directory:

 - mkdir -p /home/[username]/nixos/flakes